UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 Tulane Stats and Trends

-- Tulane has three wins against the spread in eight games this season.

-- This season, the Green Wave have two ATS wins in four games as an underdog of 13 points or more.

-- Tulane's games this year have eclipsed the over/under in 75% of its opportunities (six times in eight games with a set point total).
+- Tulane's games this season have eclipsed the over/under in 75% of its opportunities (six times in eight games with a set point total).

-- Tulane is 2-2 against the spread and 1-3 overall when the team records more than 25.9 points.
+- Tulane is 2-2 against the spread and 1-3 overall when the team scores more than 25.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.